RedEchidnaUK/AutoShutdownSchedule/README.md

 Day of week / Date: Interpreted as a full day that VMs should be shut down.

-Time only: the hour the machine should be shut down, the time has to be the only value in the tag, this machine will never be automatically started.
+Time only: the hour the machine should be shut down, the time has to be the only value in the tag, this machine will **never be automatically started**.

 ### Get to Know DateTime
-All times must be strings that can be successfully parsed as “DateTime” values.
-In other words, PowerShell must be able to look at the text value you provide and say “OK, I know how to interpret that as a specific date/time”.
+All times must be strings that can be successfully parsed as "DateTime" values.
+In other words, PowerShell must be able to look at the text value you provide and say "OK, I know how to interpret that as a specific date/time".
 There is a surprising amount of flexibility allowed, and the easiest way to verify your choice is to open a PowerShell prompt and try the command `Get-Date '<time text>'`, and see what happens.
 If PowerShell spits out a formatted timestamp, that’s good.
 If it complains that it doesn’t know what you mean, try writing the time differently.
+It is worth noting that some settings, such as 'December 25', can output unexpected results depending on the 'culture' PowerShell is using.
+For example, 'December 25' might be interpreted as the 1st day of December in the year 2025, not the 25th day of December!
+At the time of writing Azure seems to use the default culture of `en-US`, so use `Get-Culture` to see what culture you are currently set to and try setting the PowerShell session you are testing with to `en-US`, using `[System.Threading.Thread]::CurrentThread.CurrentCulture = "en-US"`, and see if you get the expected result.

 ![Result](images/GetDate.png)